 - facial paralysis

-Rarely, sarcoidosis causes severe heart and lung damage.
-This may require an organ transplant.
+In rare cases, sarcoidosis causes severe heart and lung damage.
+If this occurs, you may need immunosuppressive medications.

 - breathing difficulties

 - heart palpitations, which occur when your heart is beating too fast or too slow